Street parties are a great way for neighbours to get to know each other, communities to come together and for lasting friendships to be made.

 - High Street or Main Road – Sunday 12th February 2023.
 You will need to provide an Event Management Plan, Traffic Management Plan and Risk Assessment by the 12th February.
 Evidence of consultation with impacted residents/businesses and £10million Public Liability Insurance will also be required.
 It is recommended that you consider employing a Traffic Management company to manage the road closure and documentation.

 - Through Road – Sunday 12th March 2023.
 You will need to provide evidence of consultation with impacted residents/businesses and a Traffic Management Plan.
 This needs to include maps with details of the diversion route and signage that will be in place.

 - Cul-de-sac – Sunday 9th April 2023.
 You will need to provide evidence of consultation with impacted residents/businesses.

 Small street parties take place in one or two streets and are for neighbours only.
 The Communities and Local Government website offers a useful guide to organising a street party.

-If you are planning a large event of more than 1,000 people, see Organising a Large Public Event page.
+If you are planning a large public event, see Organising a Large Public Event page.